pedrolpena/iestelemetry/README.txt

 When you list the contents of the directory, you should see the following.

-lib                   - directory containing libraries
+documents             - directory containing place holders for equipment manuals and a help file lib                   - directory containing libraries
 librxtxSerial.jnilib  - java serial library for OSX (here for convenience but may not work) LICENSE               - GNU GENERAL PUBLIC LICENSE version 3